Urist-McDeveloper/nbody/README.md

 - [ ] Select optimal VkPhysicalDevice, not the first one in the list
 - [ ] Allow setting simulation parameters through command line arguments
 - [ ] Write tests that actually test something
+- [ ] Fix weird camera movement that follows the cursor

 Done: